-Before I ever set foot in Paris, I had learned from watching various films that there are two types of people; those who prefer to walk the streets of Paris in the rain and those who prefer the streets while dry while dry.
-While I find myself on team rainy-Paris (yes, I am a romantic), I found that I most enjoyed Paris at night, walking back to our Airbnb after dinner and watching the restaurant workers stacking the patio tables and chairs and sweeping the sidewalks while their last table finished their espressos.
+Before I ever set foot in Paris, I had learned from watching various films that there are two types of people; those who prefer to walk the streets of Paris in the rain and those who prefer the streets while dry.
+I find myself on team rainy-Paris (yes, I am a romantic), with the added wrinkle that I most enjoyed Paris at night, walking back to our Airbnb after dinner and watching the restaurant workers stacking the patio tables and chairs, sweeping the sidewalks while their last guests finished their espressos.
 Continue reading

 1. Don’t ask the server to decide which credit card to take at the end of meal.
 We’ve all seen and heard the haggling at a table after the check arrives.
 From “Are you going to let an old lady pay for dinner?”
 To “It’s his birthday, he can’t pay!”
 Imagine playing out this scene at a grocery store or dentist’s office and the absurdity becomes immediately clear.
 The cashier at the Kroger does not care who pays the bill; he will simply take the first form of payment handed to him.
 So too with restaurants (unless you are a regular, in which case we will generally always take your card regardless of when you hand it over.)

 2. If it is important to you that you pay the check rather than someone else in your party, there are ways to arrange it.
 The easiest strategy is to arrive early for your reservation and slip your credit card to the server before your guests arrive.
 Alternately, many restaurants will allow you to leave a credit card days in advance if you are willing to complete a credit card authorization form so they can keep your card on file.
 As alluded in point 1, being a regular guest at an establishment generally ensures that the scales will be weighted in your favor in a credit-card duel.